MuhireJames/airbnb-clone-project/README.md

 Review feature:Where users can make review ,edit or delete reviews Payment processing:Users may make payment of their related bookings they liked

+API Security
+User authentication:where users will be allowed to register and login into our application User authorisation:Where users will be having access to some routes while other will be restricted like some routes to be accessed by by admin only rate limiting: where users will be allowed to do limited api request to our app